viamin/nativeson/README.md

 # Nativeson

-ActiveRecord methods to generate JSON from database records using database-native functions for speed.
+ActiveRecord methods to generate JSON from database records using database-native functions faster and with a smaller memory footprint on your web server.

+Nativeson helps you create the SQL query format needed to fetch a ready JSON to be sent to your front-end.

+Nativeson doesn't replace serializers completely, since serializers use ActiveRecord objects that you can process through some business logic before you generate a JSON from them.

+Nativeson fits when a SQL query (WHERE/SORT/ORDER/etc.) is sufficient and the database response can be sent to the front-end.

 ## Requirements